-Posted this on Facebook on 15th December, 2014 and the response was touching.
+Posted this on Facebook, and the response was touching.
 While this note does not quite fit in with the general tonality of my blog, I am still posting it in here.
 Because I can. :)

 I haven’t quite been well for the last four days and have been severely out of action.
 Made the first move out of home today for a drive to Bandra Kurla Complex for some work.
 To my horror, I discovered that there was some Vishwa Hindu Sammelan being organized at BKC.
 The roads were filled with various hues of saffron covering the rural Maharashtrian tourists on their first visit to Mumbai.
 There also was Poonam Mahajan showcasing her beatific smile from illegal hoardings in the backdrop of Jai Shri Ram war-cries and at least 30 of those huge Police trucks with the battalions deployed all over.
 I was suddenly taken back to Advani’s Rath Yatra that I had witnessed at the Rajendra Nagar over-bridge in Patna, and while the context today was not as militant, the confused feeling inside my head was the same… of unease, discomfort and fear, not being able to understand the motivation behind such a loud and ferocious assertion of the faith.

 I drove back home, and had to leave again in an auto to Sion to get my other car from Servicing.
 (Yeah.
 First world issues.
 I know.)
 On the LBS Road just before Sion, I was suddenly greeted by a sea of green flags, long beards and Aligarh pyjamas.
 There were speaker-stacks on the side of the road matching the length and breadth of the Gateway of India, with their thump hitting the insides of the intestines, playing what sounded like some Islamic religious songs.
 I could not understand the context.
 But the feeling in my head was exactly the same that I had encountered not too long time back.